joeykblack/Go_CommonLisp/README.md

 This is a Go engine.

-The game state is represented using dijoint sets.
+The game state is represented using disjoint-sets.

 There are several agent implementations using combinations of:
 * Monte Carlo